 Note: You cannot import the cacerts file, which is a repository of trusted certificates, to the Logger.
 Instead, you need to import specific SSL certificate files.

-- 2. Create an ESM Destination, as described in "To create an ESM Destination:" below. - 3.
+- 2. Create an ESM Destination, as described in "To create an ESM Destination:" on the next page. - 3.
 Create an ESM forwarder that refers to this ESM Destination.
-(See "Forwarders" on page 386).
+(See "Forwarders" on page 392).

 ESM Destinations page